EQPolar/frontend-nanodegree-mobile-portfolio/README.md

   sudo npm init
   sudo npm install --save-dev gulp
   ```
-3. Setup minification for images, javascript, and html files.
-I
+3. Setup minification for images, css, javascript, and html files using the approiate gulp plugins.
-will not setup minification for css files, as I am going to inline
-the largest one.

 4. Changes to the index html
   - a. move the google analytics script to just just before end of body tag